-- 9. Where quotes are not possible and the total expenditure is expected to fall under the tender threshold, a non-conforming file note ("NCFN") is required.
-The NCFN is to detail written justification for not meeting the protocol and is to be authorised by a member of the City's Executive Management Team, at their discretion, prior to the purchase proceeding. - 10.
-If a purchase is under the Tender threshold and is of a unique nature that can only be supplied from one supplier, the purchase is permitted without having to undertake a quotation process and a NCFN is required to be completed.
+- 9. If required quotes cannot be obtained, and the total expenditure is expected to fall under the tender threshold, a Non-Conforming File Note (NCFN) must be completed, with written justification for not meeting the protocol.
+The NCFN is to be authorised by a member of the City's Executive Management Team, at their discretion, prior to the purchase proceeding. - 10.
+If a purchase is under the Tender threshold and is of a unique nature that can only be supplied from one supplier, the purchase is permitted without having to undertake a quotation process and a NCFN must be completed.
 This is only permitted in circumstances where the City is satisfied and can evidence that there is only one source of supply for those goods or services.
 The City must use its best endeavours to determine if the sole source of supply is genuine by exploring if there are any alternative sources of supply.
 An arrangement of this nature will only be approved for a period not exceeding one year.
-For any continuing purchasing requirement, the approval must be re-assessed before expiry, to evidence that only one potential supplier still genuinely exists. - 11.
-If a genuine effort is made to achieve the required number of quotes, and the City does not receive the required amount from suppliers, a NCFN is required. - 12.
+For any continuing purchasing requirement, the approval must be re-assessed before expiry, to evidence that only one potential supplier still genuinely exists.

+- 11. If a genuine effort is made to achieve the required number of quotes, and the City does not receive the required amount from suppliers, a NCFN is required. - 12.
 Time constraints, poor planning, administrative omissions and errors do not justify a purchase under a NCFN.
 Every effort must be made to research and anticipate purchasing requirements in advance to allow sufficient time for planning and scoping proposed purchases and undertaking the relevant procurement process, as applicable. - 13.
-All NCFNs are to be captured in the City's NCFN Register and will be reported bi-annually to the City's Executive Management Team.
+All NCFNs must be captured in the City's NCFN Register and reported bi-annually to the City's Executive Management Team.